OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/monitoring-setup.md

-# Monitoring GPUs with Prometheus and Grafana
+# Step 7: Monitoring GPUs with Prometheus and Grafana

 We will use [Prometheus](https://github.com/coreos/kube-prometheus) and [Grafana](https://github.com/grafana/grafana) for monitoring our Kubernetes cluster with GPUs.